-Among the maize growing countries India rank 4th in area and 7th in production.
-In India, maize is principally grown in two seasons, rainy (kharif) and winter (rabi).
-Bulk of the maize production in India, approximately 47%, is used as poultry feed.
-Of the rest of the produce, 13% is used as livestock feed and food purpose each, 12% for industrial purposes, 14% in starch industry, 7% as processed food and 6% for export and other purposes.
-During 2018-19, the maize area has reached to 9.2 million ha (DACNET, 2020).
-In India, the total maize produced during 1950-51 was around 1.73 million MT, which has increased to 27.8 million MT by 2018-19 which is close to 16 times higher.
-The average productivity during the period has increased by 5.42 times to 2965 kg/ha from 547 kg/ha, while area increased nearly by 3 times.
-However, the per day productivity of Indian maize is at par with world per day productivity.
+Among the maize growing countries, India rank 4th in area and 7th in production, representing around 4% of the world maize area and 2% of total production.
+During 2018-19 in India, the maize area has reached to 9.2 million ha (DACNET, 2020).
+During 1950-51 India used to produce 1.73 million MT maize, which has increased to 27.8 million MT by 2018-19, recording close to 16 times increase in production.
+The average productivity during the period has increased by 5.42 times from 547 kg/ha to 2965 kg/ha, while the area increased nearly by three times.
+Though the productivity in India is almost half of the world the average per day productivity of Indian maize is at par with many lead maize producing countries.